 5. Pedalling is important.
 Romantic melodies need to sound seamless, and sometimes finger pedalling alone won’t do the trick – meaning that a good dose of pedal is required.
 Use your ears at all times.
 You need to find the right amount of pedalling.
 Too little, and it will sound dry.
 Too much, and it will sound too mushy!
 But the norm would be what we call ‘legato pedalling’, which means changing the pedal quickly between harmonies to ensure a good legato sound.

 Try your hand at these five scores that have appeared inside recent issues of Pianist:

 1. Chopin: Prélude Op 28 No 15, ‘Raindrop’

 2. Rachmaninov: Prelude in D major Op 23 No 4

 3. Massenet: Méditation from Thais

 4. Hofmann: Am Abend Op 88 No 2

 5. Tchaikovsky: Chanson Triste Op 40 No 2

 In the next issue…

-Inside issue 101, out end of March, we will be featuring Liszt’s gorgeous Sancta Dorothea.
+Inside issue 101, we feature Liszt’s gorgeous Sancta Dorothea.
 Watch concert pianist and Pianist contributor Lucy Parham perform it below: